dagger/dagger/docs/current/cloud/572923-get-started.md

 The Dagger Cloud dashboard will not display any data until you connect your Dagger Cloud account with a CI provider or CI tool.
 The general procedure to do this is:

 - Store the token as a secret with your CI provider/in your CI tool.
-- Add the secret to your CI environment as a variable named DAGGER_CLOUD_TOKEN.
+- Add the secret to your CI environment as a variable named `DAGGER_CLOUD_TOKEN`.
+- For *Team* plan subscribers with ephemeral CI runners only: Adjust the Docker configuration to wait longer  before killing the Dagger Engine container, to give it more time to push data to the Dagger Cloud cache

 :::danger
-You must store this token as a secret (not plaintext) with your CI provider and reference it in your CI’s workflow.
+You must store the Dagger Cloud token as a secret (not plaintext) with your CI provider and reference it in your CI’s workflow.
 Using a secret is recommended to protect your Dagger Cloud account from being used by forks of your project.
 :::

 <Tabs groupId="ci">
 <TabItem value="GitHub Actions">

-1. Create a new secret for your GitHub repository named `DAGGER_TOKEN`, and set it to the value of the token obtained in [Step 1](#step-1-sign-up-for-dagger-cloud).
+1. Create a new secret for your GitHub repository named `DAGGER_CLOUD_TOKEN`, and set it to the value of the token obtained in [Step 1](#step-1-sign-up-for-dagger-cloud).
 Refer to the GitHub documentation [on creating repository secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#creating-secrets-for-a-repository).

 1. Update your GitHub Actions workflow and add the secret to your `dagger run` step as an environment variable.
-The environment variable must be named `DAGGER_CLOUD_TOKEN` and can be referenced in the workflow using the format `DAGGER_CLOUD_TOKEN: ${{ secrets.DAGGER_TOKEN }}`.
+The environment variable must be named `DAGGER_CLOUD_TOKEN` and can be referenced in the workflow using the format `DAGGER_CLOUD_TOKEN: ${{ secrets.DAGGER_CLOUD_TOKEN }}`.
 Refer to the GitHub documentation on [using secrets in a workflow](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions#using-secrets-in-a-workflow).

+1. For *Team* plan subscribers with ephemeral CI runners only: Update your GitHub Actions workflow and adjust the `docker stop` timeout period so that Docker waits longer before killing the Dagger Engine container, to give it more time to push data to the Dagger Cloud cache.
+Refer to the Docker documentation on the [`docker stop` command](https://docs.docker.com/engine/reference/commandline/stop/).

 1. Install the [Dagger Cloud GitHub App](https://github.com/apps/dagger-cloud).
 Once installed, GitHub automatically adds a new check for your GitHub pull requests, with a link to see CI status for each workflow run in Dagger Cloud.